-I am so pleased to introduce you to Christina Conte of Christina’s Cucina.
+I am so pleased to introduce you to food blogger Christina Conte of Christina’s Cucina.
 We recently met on Facebook and have become fast friends!
 I can’t help it!
 Christina is just so interesting!
 She seriously has had many lives.
 Italian born in Scotland with a father who kicked ass in the kitchen and seems to have the claim to fame for the best fish and chips in Glasgow.
 Lots of time spent in Italy in the summers – her family drove from Scotland to Italy every year, what an awesome roadtrip!

 Then a life in Southern California with hubby and kids and jobs such as social worker, photo lab fiend (her words!) and professional eater.
 No just kidding on that last part.
 Christina enjoys travel and her recent posts on her last trip to Italy have me drooling!
 I particularly love the one on Cacio e Pepe (Spaghetti with Pecorino Cheese and Black Pepper) which is one of my favorite dishes!

 [Warning, don’t look at the post hungry!]

 Have you always been a foodie, or is that something you grew

 I was born into an Italian “foodie family” so yes, ever since I can remember, and apparently even before then.
 My mother told me when I was about two, I reached up onto the kitchen counter, grabbed some raw garlic and ate it.
 She thought I’d spit it out, so she was shocked when I swallowed it.